-From 11:59pm AEST on Wednesday 5 August, workers are required to carry a Worker Permit and photo ID when travelling to and from work within Metropolitan Melbourne.
+From 11:59pm AEST on Tuesday 17 August, workers are required to carry a Worker Permit and photo ID when travelling to and from work within Victoria.

-In this article, we will address everything you need to know about Worker Permits, including what they are, when and how they will be issued, and what to do with yours once it's in your possession.
+In this article, we will address everything you need to know about Worker Permits, including what they are, when and how they will be issued, and what to do with yours once it is in your possession.

 What is a Worker Permit?

-A Worker Permit is a signed document issued by employers, which permits an employee to travel to and from work within Metropolitan Melbourne under stage 4 restrictions.
+A Worker Permit is a signed document issued by employers, which permits an employee to travel to and from work within Victoria under stage 4 restrictions.

 Sidekicker will issue Worker Permits digitally, allowing you to store a copy on your mobile phone and/or print a copy to carry on your person.